 - Create a testing plan, using your PSAT results as a guideline

+Although many colleges are going to test optional, submitting a high score on these exams can enhance your overall application.
+With that in mind, if it is not a hardship for you, go ahead and take the exams and see how you do.
+National Merit Scholarships are still based on your 11th grade PSAT/NMSQT scores.
 If you took the PSAT last fall, you should receive your scores from your high school counselor sometime in January, if you have not already.
 With these results as a guide, plan your SAT and ACT test dates for the next 12 months.
 Are you planning to take a review course or work with a tutor?
-Are you planning to take SAT subject tests?
-When do those tests tie in best with your curriculum?
 Now is also a good time to take a practice ACT.
 Some students find they score higher on ACT versus the SAT and vice versa.
 Identify which is better for you and plan accordingly.

 College might seem like it is off in the distant future.
 Begin to envision it now.
-Take a day and visit a college not far from your home.
+When it is possible to do so, take a day and visit a college not far from your home.
 What do you like?
 What doesn’t appeal to you?
 Write some notes so you can keep track of what factors/features resonate with you.

 - Evaluate your high school’s advising resources and consider whether you will need additional guidance